ecshreve/toolbox/README.md

 - `mods` configuration to interact with AI models from CLI
 - chatbot to interact with the repository via OpenAI Embeddings, LangChain, and Pinecone
 - `gencom` to generate commit messages based on currently staged changes (powered by `mods`)
-- devcontainer prebuilt and ready for toolbox installation
+- devcontainer prebuilt and ready for toolbox development or to be used as a base devcontainer for other projects

 <!-- TODO: source these from the vars file? -->
 ## Aliases and Commands to Remember